 Of course, I am not like these people!
 Or maybe I am.
-God's word in advent is not meant for me to use as a tool for evaluating the people around me.
+God's word in Advent is not meant for me to use as a tool for evaluating the people around me.
 It is a light to examine the deep recesses of my heart.

-Only when I recognize the darkness of sin dwelling in me can I be made ready for the light of the world.
+Only when I recognize the darkness of sin dwelling in me that I can be made ready for the Light of the World.
 Gaudete Sunday is a time to see the light of Jesus and the joy He brings to the darkness of our hearts through the forgiveness of sins that we do not deserve.